CamCove-Crichton/Whiskey-d_Away/README.md

 - Once I had the profile view basic setup done, I went through all the allauth templates to adjust them to fit in with the header element by going to the allauth account base template and adding my header-container class to style it, and then add in an inner_content template block, and then went and adjusted all the account templates to have their block contant as inner_content to extend from the base template in the account directory in my templates directory on the project level
 - I then moved back to the User model and added a method to check if a user profile exists, and if so then update the profile otherwise create a new profile if it does not exist
 - Then within my view I used the get_object_or_404 to be able to access the user profile and added it to the context, so I could just print the user out in the template to check it was working
+- I added the form fields into the profile to allow the user to update their mobile number or date of birth, if the user happened to mistakenly put the incorrect contact number or date of birth in

 ### Future Developments